dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 ::: moniker range=">= aspnetcore-3.0"

 This document explains how to use the [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) Configuration Provider to load app configuration values from Azure Key Vault secrets.
-Azure Key Vault is a cloud-based service that assists in safeguarding cryptographic keys and secrets used by apps and services.
+Azure Key Vault is a cloud-based service that helps safeguard cryptographic keys and secrets used by apps and services.
 Common scenarios for using Azure Key Vault with ASP.NET Core apps include:

 * Controlling access to sensitive configuration data.
-* Meeting the requirement for FIPS 140-2 Level 2 validated Hardware Security Modules (HSM's) when storing configuration data.
+* Meeting the requirement for FIPS 140-2 Level 2 validated Hardware Security Modules (HSMs) when storing configuration data.

 [View or download sample code](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/security/key-vault-configuration/samples) ([how to download](xref:index#how-to-download-a-sample))